hmcts/finrem-ccd-definitions/README.md

 3) `yarn test:functional` will create cases via API (runs on PR and master AAT).
 4) `yarn test:nightly-functional` will create both API, UI screen tests and verifies data in tabs (runs on nightly pipeline on AAT).
 5) To create cases on demo, point CCD_DATA_API_URL to ccd demo API url and RUNNING_ENV=demo, run the scenario tests.

+### Run full UI E2E Tests for both Journeys from local pointing to AAT
+1.make a copy of example-run-functional-test-local.sh as run-functional-test-local.sh
+2.make it git ignore (this file not be checked in) 3.update the secrets and user credentials
+4. run `yarn test:local`

 ## ccd-definition-processor